 Organisations interested in becoming HPCs have to fill in the HPC questionnaire and submit it.

-If the outcome of the assessment is positive, DG ECHO's recognition will become effective upon signature of the HPC Charter by the representative of the candidate organisation.
+If the outcome of the assessment is positive, DG ECHO's recognition will become effective upon the entry of the HPC in the online HPC Register after the signature of the HPC Charter by the representative of the candidate organisation.

 The HPC Charter is the expression of the signatory organisation's commitment to a minimum set of common principles and good practices and the acceptance of a number of obligations vis-à-vis DG ECHO and its Partners.
 The signatories of the Charter must be willing and able to provide their services to all ECHO Partners.

-Once an HPC is recognised it will be subject to periodic checks and on-site examination aimed at providing assurance to DG ECHO that the HPC's internal practices are performed in accordance with ECHO's Rules & Procedures for Procurement and the HPC Charter .
+Once an HPC is recognised, it will be subject to periodic checks and on-site examinations following a set methodology aimed at providing assurance to DG ECHO that the HPC's internal practices are performed in accordance with the Principles and Procedures applicable to procurement contracts annexed to the Framework Partnership Agreement, 2014 ("Annex III") and the HPC Charter .
 Failure to respect these rules and commitments may be sufficient ground for the suspension or termination of DG ECHO's recognition.

 Organisations wishing to obtain further details are invited to contact us by post or e-mail, at the following address: